Jual-Sunil/FastAPI/README.md

-This folder will contain all the projects that I will be building with FastAPI
+This folder will contain all the projects built using FastAPI